 Who wants some pie?
-Did you hear what I said?
-Cherry pie!
+Just in case you missed what I just said, we’re making cherry pie!

 Okay, so here’s the deal, I made this pie the other day because I couldn’t help myself.
 The weather finally feels like summer and I couldn’t resist the temptation to use some of the huge amounts of fruit that are in season right now.
 I seem to be obsessed with fruit lately.

 Have you ever had a Rainer Cherry?
 If not, I highly recommend it.
-They’re a regional cherry that’s much sweeter than your average cherry and much less tart than what most people are accustomed to.
+They’re a regional cherry (obviously named after Mount Ranier in Washington) and they’re much sweeter than your average cherry and much less tart than what most people are accustomed to.
 As a result, you can use a lot less sugar in this recipe which is always a plus.
+I’ve made this recipe with one hundred percent Rainier cherries before and it creates a lovely pink filling.

 Anyway, I hope you really enjoy this one.
 I had a great time making it and it’s a great thing to bring to all your holiday parties.